GDPR vs. Tracking

 HotjarHeatmaps307ms76 KB

-You always pay a price for tracking – due to increased loading times.
+You always pay a price for tracking – through increased loading times.
 High loading times lead to high bounce rates and low conversion rates.
 With tracking scripts, pay attention to how much they affect the performance of your website and use them when the evaluation is complete.

 You benefit twice: avoiding unnecessary tracking not only reduces the complexity with regard to GDPR, but also improves the PageSpeed of your website.